Ian Westlake: Needham Market

 After being released by Montreal Impact following the introduction of a "six foreign players" rule, Westlake returned to Suffolk before signing for Needham Market eighteen months later in June 2013.

 Westlake made his Needham Market debut, starting the match and scoring his first goal from a free kick, in a 3–0 win against Romford.
 He then became a first team regular for the side, and continued to produce his goal scoring form.
 Following his performance against AFC Sudbury in the Fourth Qualifying Round of FA Cup, in which he scored, Westlake was praised by Manager Mark Morsley, saying: "The likes of Kemal Izzet and Ian Westlake are massive for us and I am proud of them."
 However, he suffered a knee injury that kept him out for the rest of the 2013–14 season.

 In the 2014–15 season, Westlake returned from injury and continued a first team regular for the side, as well, as producing his goal scoring form.
 This lasted until he suffered a hamstring injury that kept him out briefly and resume his place in the first team.
 Westlake helped Needham Market win the Ryman Division One North title following a 5-0 victory over Chatham Town.
 At the end of the 2014–15 season, he announced his retirement from professional football.

 Career statistics

 Personal life

-Westlake is married to his wife, Claire, and together, they have two daughters.
+Westlake is married to his wife, Clair, and together, they have two daughters.
 He continued to resided in Ipswich, even after announcing his retirement from professional football.
 Westlake previously resided in Canada but following his release by Montreal Impact, his family moved back to Ipswich.
 Since then, Westlake opened up a lettings company and project manage new builds across Ipswich.

 Westlake once represented England at water polo.
 Growing up, he was an Ipswich Town supporter.